Appah91/Nike-Inc/README.md

 # Nike-Inc
-Simulation of stock price using a Geometric Brownian Motion: A Case study of Nike Inc. Stock Pricing
+"Simulation of stock price using a Geometric Brownian Motion: A Case study of Nike Inc. Stock Pricing"

 Hi its Appah Hobart.